KilianKae/fullstack-challenge/README.md

 ## Work done:
 1. Added in-memory MongoDB server to the server.
-2.
+2. Added CreateMeetingDrawer component to the client.
+3. Added Button to the Header component to open the CreateMeetingDrawer.
+4. Implemented API call

 ## Tools used:
 claude CLI with Claude 4.5 Sonnet model.

 ## Development process:
 1. Use Claude CLI to generate a ticket in /tickets folder.
-2. Check the ticket.
+2. Check the ticket and improve the ticket if needed.
+3. Implement the ticket.

 ## Further Considerations:
 1. Use interface instead of type for props and models.